 Adapting to this altitude can be a bit difficult for some people.
 In addition, some might experience altitude sickness and breathlessness from such extreme elevation.
 Therefore, people with lung ailments should avoid such activities or take all precautions necessary before embarking on such adventures.
 At the same time, the weather and temperature can also be a big factor to look into.

-During my trekking experience in the Manaslu Circuit, we brought along the following things and equipment.
+During the trekking experience in the Manaslu Circuit, you need to bring along the following things and equipment.
 We suggest you do the same for a better experience.

 - Warm clothes, including jackets, sweaters, and thermal wears